lmitechnologies/Gadget_Inspection_Template/README.md

     environment:
       - ENVIRONMENT_VARIABLE=value

-or the container can be given the path to a .env file that where the variables are defined:
+or the container can be given the path to a .env file where the variables are defined:

     env_file:
       - ./sensor/sensor.env